 Artist Statement

-The same complexity applies to fairy tales.
-Especially the original Grimm fables.
+Just look at the original Grimm fairy tales.
 They are unpredictable, gory and nuanced, often with a stubborn lack of redemption.
 Sometimes the kids are rewarded, but just as often, what the protagonists endure is so terrible, so life changing, that a happy ending feels almost meaningless, an inadequate response to an act of extraordinary survival.
-Every Bright Thing steals from the bones of the fairy tale while subverting their emotional landscape.
-Sure, there are young kids in trouble who have to face down the worst kind of scary all on their own, but there ain’t no mentors in this world, no wise old-folks, no grown-up saviours rushing in to save the day.
-And there ain’t no moralistic preaching either.
-The kids in my world have to save themselves in whatever way they can, they have to raise themselves up with guile, and grit, and violence.
-And yet, unlike a fairy tale, this book concerns itself more with the characters emotional response to these challenges.
-As such, I’ve attempted to merge the psychological specificity of contemporary literary fiction with the casual smart-mouth sarcasm of YA and the menacing yet dreamy quality of a fable.
+EVERY BRIGHT THING steals from the bones of the fairy tale, while subverting their emotional landscape.
+Sure, there are young kids in trouble who have to face down the worst kind of horror all on their own, but there are no mentors in this world, no wise old-folks, no grown-up saviours rushing in to save the day.
+And there is no moralistic preaching either.
+The kids in EVERY BRIGHT THING have to save themselves in whatever way they can.
+They have to raise themselves up with guile and crime and violence.
+Because this narrative seeks not to console but to bear witness.
+Its purpose is as a testimonial.

-In short, I wrote this novel for the confused, the lonely, the questioning, the neglected, the abused.
-This is for all those queer kids who ride skateboards and dirt bikes, who hunt and fish and run wild in the woods and start fights at school, who listen to Nirvana and Nine Inch Nails instead of Madonna.
-This book ain’t a novel, it’s a survival manual for a version of us that no one ever asked about.
-It's a trojan horse for everything I've never been able to say out loud.
-It's a story for every boy who's ever had to cover up bruises with make-up, even though there are way too many of us and I don't think I can ever reach them all.
-It's the novel I wished I could have read at sixteen, because for me, it turns out living with addiction was an appropriate response to being a child of trauma, and making room for grief through writing was my way of giving my heart the space it needed to heal.
+I grew up in a poor, isolated, rural community.
+Art and writing are the only reasons I'm still alive.
+EVERY BRIGHT THING is a scream into the night for all those kids who ride skateboards and dirt bikes, who hunt and fish and run wild in the woods, who start fights at school and listen to Nirvana instead of Taylor Swift.
+It's a survival manual for a version of us that no one ever asked about, a trojan horse for everything I’ve never been able to say out loud, a story for every boy who's ever had to cover up bruises with make-up, even though there are way too many of us and I don't think I can ever reach them all.
+EVERY BRIGHT THING embraces the chaos of adolescence — untamed, overwhelming, refusing neat categorization.
+It is witness literature for a hundred years of queer youth who were told their stories didn't matter.

 PRAISE FROM BETA READER’S

-Daniel’s book captures the magnitude of grief and addiction, the scarring nature of loss, and the unfathomable character of the emotional toll of trauma on the physical body.
-Daniel’s writing captures how memories can wash over you, drowning you in sensation, unstuck from time.
+Daniel’s book captures the magnitude of childhood grief and addiction, the scarring nature of loss, and the unfathomable character of the emotional toll of trauma on the physical body.
+Daniel’s writing - like a contemporary Ray Bradbury - captures how memories can wash over you, drowning you in sensation, unstuck from time.
 It’s almost painterly, and it’s haunted, in the way paintings so often are.
-This story is a dreamy, panoramic portraiture of nihilism and escapism as the logical response to working class abjection - a volatile fever dream of two queer youths, who have nothing to lose, reacting to an uncaring world.
+This story is a dreamy, panoramic portraiture of escapism as the only logical response to working class abjection - an extraordinary examination into the horrors (and wonders) of childhood.

 I honestly couldn’t put it down.
 In fact, I read most of what Daniel sent me twice.
-Lush, dreamy and evocative, this is one of those books that people will write fan fic about on AO3.
+Lush, dreamy and evocative, this is one of those books that people will write fan fiction about on Wattpad.

-A wrenchingly beautiful and unbearably sad look at abuse and its aftermath, told in an emotive fashion with bravery and honesty.
-This is a book that, although rendered in a loving, delicate hand, depicts ugly, despairing truths, dragging them out into the light, so that we can see them for what they are and work to prevent them.
+A wrenchingly beautiful and unbearably sad look at abuse, addiction and its aftermath, told in an emotive fashion with bravery and honesty.
+This is a book that depicts ugly, despairing truths, dragging them out into the light, so we can see them for what they are and work to prevent them.

 There are certain books that so utterly evoke the depth of human emotions, that all the usual trappings of a good novel become secondary to the emotional landscape that the reader must traverse.
-This is a novel of sensory immersion.
-Right along with the characters I felt shame and weakness and guilt and angst, and the pain of childhood innocence being ripped away.
-This novel is both dream and lucid recollection, confessional and pleading.
+This is a novel of complete sensory immersion - the ultimate tragic love story!